c-d-smith/android-automation/projects/unlock-phone/README.md

 This project includes an installer that helps you set the few global variables needed for it to function correctly.
 Therefore, there is never a reason to export the value of any of the global variables and thereby compromise your security.

+You can also [view the project exported as a description](https://github.com/c-d-smith/android-automation/blob/main/projects/unlock-phone/Unlock_Phone_description.md), which is how they are usually displayed on Reddit.

 ## Apps Required

   * [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm)